Living in Calgary vs. Edmonton: How to Choose the Best Alberta City For You

 Nightlife

 Edmonton also has excellent night spots, from cocktail bars and dance clubs to comfort food open all night.
-Places like Envy Nightclub and Prive Ultralounge are dance venues for people who want to dance the night away, and Avenue Downtown and The Bower provide great drinks to people who want to enjoy the best that the nightlife scene has to offer in Edmonton.
+Places like Envy Nightclub and Prive Ultralounge are popular venues for people who want to dance the night away, and Avenue Downtown and The Bower provide great drinks to people who want to enjoy the best that the nightlife scene has to offer in Edmonton.

-Calgary Or Edmonton: Where Will You Live?
+Calgary or Edmonton: Where Will You Live?

 If you're looking for the perfect Calgary home, contact Justin Havre with eXp Realty and Calgary Homes at (403) 217-0003 to get in touch with a local Calgary real estate agent and discover your new dream home today.